 |Layers of clouds rolling into the valley.|

-As candid as we are regarding how we live our daily lives, we’re also curious as to how other retirees may spend their time.
-Is it so unusual its Tuesday morning at 8:00 am and we’re sitting in the screening room while Tom is watching last night’s Minnesota Vikings game while I busily peck away at my laptop?
+As candid as we are regarding how we live our daily lives, we’re also curious about how other retirees may spend their time.
+Is it so unusual it’s Tuesday at 8:00 am, and we’re sitting in the screening room while Tom is watching last night’s Minnesota Vikings game while I busily peck away at my laptop?

 |The items throughout the cafe each had their own story to tell.|

 Probably not.
 We haven’t spent any of our retirement years living near friends and family, which would give us a better perspective of what other retirees may be doing in their spare time, as compared to us.

 |The El Toledo Coffee Farm’s coffee is nicely packaged.|

 It’s not a desire to emulate the activities of others.
 More so, it’s simple curiosity, the same curiosity bringing some of you back, again and again, to see “what we’re up to” from one day to the next.

 A significant difference for us, besides living in a new country every few months, is the reality of living without a car at specific points, often without easy access to public transportation.
 It’s the price we pay for choosing to live in more remote locations.

 |Every corner of the area was filled with family treasures.|

 Many world travelers with whom we’ve communicated chose to live in apartments and condos in big cities, heading out each day for sightseeing, dining, and tours.

 |Gabriel was educating us while we sat at the long table.
 We were entranced by his manner of speaking and expertise.|